OpenBMB/MiniCPM-V/docs/swift_train_and_infer.md

         --model_type minicpm-v-v2_5-chat \
         --dataset coco-en-2-mini \
 ```
-3. all parameters finetune:
+3. All parameters finetune:

-when the argument of lora_target_modules is ALL, the model will finetune all the parameters.
+    When the argument of lora_target_modules is ALL, the model will finetune all the parameters.
 ```shell
 CUDA_VISIBLE_DEVICES=0,1 swift sft \
     --model_type minicpm-v-v2_5-chat \